RikisuT/Youtube-Fluent-Theme/README.md

 ## Contributions and Troubleshooting

 Please notify if any issues found.
 Use GitHub issues or DM me on [Discord](https://discordapp.com/users/729243788685475911).
+I am not a professional coder nor have i learnt css fully.
+Please do not hesitate to mark issues.

 ## Useful resources
 *   [Stylus](https://chrome.google.com/webstore/detail/stylus/clngdbkpkpeebahjckkjfobafhncgmne)